AD006 - Associate Degree in Information Technology

-This program was developed though a formal consultation process with a number of stakeholders, including the School’s Program Advisory Committee, academic staff of the school, and current students.
+This program was developed though a formal consultation process with a number of stakeholders, including the School’s Industry Advisory Committee, academic staff of the school, and current students.

-This program is designed to provide graduates with capabilities that will enhance their value to in the Information Technology industry.
-These capabilities include a range of abilities, skills, knowledge and attitudes appropriate to the Information Technology industry.
+This program is designed to provide you with learning outcomes that will enhance your value to the Information Technology industry.
+These learning outcomes include a range of abilities, skills, knowledge and attitudes appropriate to the Information Technology industry.
 Capability development is an essential and integral part of the learning associated with each course within this program.